mythril-forge/homebrew-spells/spells/level-1/hunters-mark.md

 ## Description
 You mystically mark a creature you can see within range as your quarry.
-Until the spell ends, you deal an extra `1d6` damage to the target whenever you hit it with a weapon attack and you have advantage on any ability check that you make to actively hunt it.
+Until the spell ends, you deal an extra `1d6` damage to the target whenever you hit it with a weapon attack, and you have advantage on any ability check that you make to actively hunt it.
-That includes activities such as:
+This includes activities such as:
 - tracking
 - searching
 - pursuing